 Sugiura’s example was soon followed by others.
 At first, the materials such companies imported or manufactured themselves could only be used with the foreign-made cameras that had begun to appear in Japan.
-Before long, however, these companies set up workshops in which fine craftsmen, the heirs to Japan’s long cabinet-making traditions, began making wooden studio and field cameras..
+Before long, however, these companies set up workshops in which fine craftsmen, the heirs to Japan’s long cabinet-making tradition, began making wooden studio and field cameras..

 Konica FS and FM with a number of F-series Hexanons

 Well into the 20th century, the Japanese photo industry remained quite small and heavily dependent on imported lenses and high-precision shutters.
 Given its modest R&D base, its products were unable to compete on foreign markets with cameras and lenses produced in Europe and the USA.
-As more companies were established in the 1920s and 1930s, the industry remained focused on the domestic market, for which it made an increasing number of cameras and lenses, most of which were copies of established European and American models.
+Even as more companies were established in the 1920s and 1930s, the industry remained focused on the domestic market, for which it made an increasing number of cameras and lenses, most of which were copies of established European and American models.

-Political developments stifled the growth of the Japanese photo industry throughout the 1930s.
+Political developments hapmered the growth of the Japanese photo industry throughout the 1930s.
 As Japan became increasingly embroiled in military interventions abroad during this decade, its military authorities progressively placed Japan’s photo industry and, especially, its optical industry, on a war footing.
 During the entire decade, the military were the chief buyer of photographic equipment made in Japan.
 In the summer of 1940, the Japanese government banned all production for non-military use.
 During the war, much of the industry’s production facilities were destroyed.

 After the war, the industry was left to recover from extensive war damage and had to deal with a dramatic shortage of raw materials.
-The initial efforts made by the Japanese to restart the production of photo equipment were hampered by the American occupation authorities which were initially reluctant to encourage any industrial recovery in Japan.
+The efforts made by the Japanese to restart the production of photo equipment were initially stifled by the American occupation authorities, which were reluctant to encourage any industrial recovery in Japan.
 In the late 1940s, when the Americans decided they needed to help Japan rebuild its economy, Japan’s photo manufacturers slowly got back into business.
 Exports, however, were not helped by the widespread enmity felt by most westerners towards Japan after the war, and by the prevailing view that goods “Made in Japan” were of poor quality - “Jap crap” was a term in frequent use in America at the time.

 The collaboration that began in the late 1940s and early 1950s between the Japanese photo manufacturers on the one hand and a handful of American businesspeople on the other allowed the Japanese industry to rise from the ashes and brought relatively cheap and excellently made cameras to the enormous American market.
 Although this wasn’t clear at the time, it also set the Japanese photo industry on a course that turned it, within a couple of decades, into the world’s prime manufacturer of photographic equipment.